samchiu064/CHIRP-thermos/note/BEM_Guidelines.md

 #### Modifier

 - Used to set **the appearance, state, and behavior for blocks**.
+- It can't be used alone, it should change the appearance, behavior, or state of the entity, not replace it
 - A block's design is changed by setting or removing a modifier

 ### Mixes